agude/agude.github.io/_drafts/2021-04-26-where_to_host_public_datasets.md

   it was just going to disappear tomorrow.
 I wanted the data to be available for years and years.

-[AWS Open Data][aws] was suggested, but it looked like a lot of work to set up and it was unclear exactly how free it was.
+[AWS Open Data][aws] was one option I considered, but it looked like a lot of work to set up and it was unclear exactly how free it was.
 Further, getting the data wasn't easy if you had never worked with S3 before.
-Ideally I wanted a big button that said "Download this data!".
+Ideally, I wanted a service that had a big button that said "Download this data!"

 [aws]: https://aws.amazon.com/opendata

-I also considered self-hosting on my Raspberry Pis, but quickly dismissed it.
+I also considered self-hosting on [my Raspberry Pis][pi], but quickly dismissed it.
 Availability would be terrible, download speeds would be even worse, and it would force me to perform a lot of maintenance to keep it running.

+[pi]: {% post_url 2017-11-13-raspberry_pi_reboot_times %}

 In the end I settled on two services: